goldexrobot/core.integration.backend/README.md

   "bot_id": 42,
   "payload": {
     // bot`s request k/v goes here:
-    "foo": {
-      "bar": "baz"
+    "my_token": "some JWT token"
   }
 }
-}
 ```

-Now Goldex backend waits for a response from business backend (status 200, application/json) and returns the response back to the UI.
+Then Goldex backend waits for a response from the business backend (status 200, application/json) and returns the response back to the UI.

+For example, business backend can generates a JWT in a response to the request.

 Voila!
-The robot is authenticated on business backend side.
+The robot is identified on the business side and got the auth token.

 ---